appfeel/node-pushnotifications/README.md

 }
 ```

 Internally, `silent: true` will tell `node-gcm` _not_ to send the `notification` property and only send the `custom` property.
 If you don't specify `silent: true` then the push notifications will still be visible on the device.
-Note that this is essentially the same behavior as `phoneGap: true` except that it does not touch the `content-available` setting like `phoneGap`.
+Note that this is nearly the same behavior as `phoneGap: true` and will set `content-available` to `true`.

 ### Send to custom recipients (device groups or topics)